$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

 Android Studio IDE Quick Start for Ubuntu 14.10 Utopic

-Hi!
-The Tutorial shows you Step-by-Step How to Install and Getting-Started on Android SDK with Android Studio IDE for Ubuntu 14.10 Utopic Unicorn i386/amd64 Desktop.
+How to Install and Getting Started on Android SDK with Android Studio IDE for Ubuntu 14.10 Utopic Unicorn desktop.

 The Android Studio is the Official IDE for Android Application Development, based on IntelliJ IDEA.